 Help When You Can

-There may be days when your friend or loved one with severe depression may not be able to function.
+There may be days when your friend or loved one with severe depression cannot function.
 They may not have the energy or the motivation to complete ordinary tasks around their home.
 You can step in and help them in various ways, like grocery shopping, cooking, or running errands.
-Doing this too often may lead to enabling behaviors, and that is not helping your loved one.
+Doing this too often may lead to enabling behaviors, which do not help your loved one.

-If your loved one is making efforts to take care of their mental health, helping them with tasks is not enabling.
+If your loved one is trying to take care of their mental health, helping them with tasks is not enabling.
 But if they are not doing anything to help themselves and relying on your help, you could be causing more damage.

 Sit down together and make a list of tasks with which your friend struggles to accomplish each week.
 If you can help, create a short-term plan to help, setting an end date in the beginning.

 While you may be a great friend or family member of someone with severe depression, you cannot be their only resource.
 You can help them by providing a list of local and virtual resources they can reach out to for help on good and bad days.

 National hotlines, local therapists, online and local support groups, and reading materials are a few resources to benefit someone with severe depression.

 There may be a time when your friend calls you and is distraught.
 They may even be suicidal.
 It’s essential you know what to do to help save their life.
 First, let them know how much you care about them.
 Use caring, kind language and try to empathize with them.
 Never discount their emotions or make them feel you don’t care or don’t believe them.
 Ask if you can visit them.